Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Introduction

 where only covariate realizations from the two periods $\left(s,t\right)$ are conditioned on.
 However, the difference between condition \eqref{eq:cond_sta} and the pairwise version above usually only leads to a minor adaptation of the results in the aforementioned papers (as well as in the current one).
 See Remark \ref{rem:PairPS} for a follow-up discussion.} Condition \eqref{eq:cond_sta} does not impose parametric restrictions on the distributions of $\e_{it}$ and allows for dependence between the fixed effect $\alpha_{i}$ and the covariates $W_{i}$.
 However, condition \eqref{eq:cond_sta} does impose substantial restriction on the dependence between $W_{i}$ and the time-varying error term $\e_{it}$: it effectively requires that all covariates in $W_{i}$ are exogenous with respect to the time varying error $\epsilon_{it}$.\footnote{For instance, suppose $W_{it}=\left(Z_{it},X_{it}\right)$ and $\E\left[\rest{\e_{it}}W_{i}\right]=X_{it}^{'}\eta$, then the conditional distributions of $\e_{it}$ and $\e_{is}$ cannot be the same as long as $X_{it}^{'}\eta\neq X_{is}^{'}\eta$.
 Hence condition \eqref{eq:cond_sta} fails in general.}

-In many economic applications, certain components of the observable covariates $W_{i}$, namely $X_{i}$, may exhibit endogeneity.
-For example, in a \emph{dynamic} setting where $X_{it}$ includes the lagged outcome variable $Y_{i,t-1}$, then the endogeneity of $Y_{i,t-1}$ with respect to $\e_{i,t-1}$ (and all $\e_{i,s}$ with $s\geq t$) arises immediately.
-For another example, if $X_{it}$ includes ``price'' or other variables that may be endogenously chosen by economic agents after observing $\e_{it}$, then $X_{it}$ would be correlated with contemporary $\e_{it}$, so the exogeneity restriction imposed by condition \eqref{eq:cond_sta} will again fail to hold.
+In many economic applications, certain components of the observable covariates $W_{i}$, namely $X_{i}$, may exhibit endogeneity issues in violation of condition \eqref{eq:cond_sta}.
+For example, in a \emph{dynamic} setting where $X_{it}$ includes the lagged outcome variable $Y_{i,t-1}$, then the dependence of $Y_{i,t-1}$ on $\e_{i,t-1}$ arises immediately, violating the condition \eqref{eq:cond_sta}.\footnote{We note that lagged outcome variable $Y_{it}$ are sometimes referred to as ``predetermined'' or ``weakly or sequentially exogenous'' covariates in panel data literature.
+We clarify that in this paper, we use the words ``exogenous'' and ``endogenous'' in the stronger ``all-period'' sense, or more precisely, in the sense of whether condition \eqref{eq:cond_sta} holds when conditioned on the covariate in question.} For another example, if $X_{it}$ includes ``price'' or other variables that may be endogenously chosen by economic agents after observing $\e_{it}$, then $X_{it}$ would be correlated with the contemporaneous $\e_{it}$, so the exogeneity restriction imposed by condition \eqref{eq:cond_sta} will again fail to hold.

 In this paper, we instead impose and exploit a weaker version of condition \eqref{eq:cond_sta} by excluding all endogenous components of $W_{i}$ from the conditioning set.
 To be precise, from now on we suppose that we can decompose $W_{it}$ as: